Traffic between Audlem and Whitchurch uses the A525 and A530, which are busy and narrow.

 - Access at the Audlem end is flat, but at Bridge 76 a short steep slope is involved both on the towpath and the access ramp.
 Cyclists should dismount between the bridge and the road.

-- The towpath can be busy with walkers at weekends.
+- The towpath can be busy with walkers and anglers at weekends.
 Please be courteous and follow the towpath code.
+Watch out for Anglers, use your bell well ahead and be prepared to dismount.

 The crossing of the A529 road at Coxbank has limited line of sight and requires great care.